pkalivas/radiate/docs/source/gp/node.md

 === ":fontawesome-brands-python: Python"

-    There is no node store for python - it isn't nessesary for the api.
-Instead, the types of nodes are directly given the their codec or structure.
+    There is no node store for python - it isn't necessary for the api.
+Instead, the types of nodes are directly given by their codec or structure.

 === ":fontawesome-brands-rust: Rust"